zoxpx/pxdocs/content/reference/CLI/alerts.md

 ```

 {{<info>}}
-Portworx, Inc. recommends setting up monitoring with Prometheus and AlertsManager.
+{{<companyName>}} recommends setting up monitoring with Prometheus and AlertsManager.
 If you are using Portworx with Kubernetes, head over to [this page](https://2.1.docs.portworx.com/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/monitoring-px-prometheusandgrafana.1/).
 If you are using Portworx with other orchestrators, check out [this page](/install-with-other/operate-and-maintain/monitoring/alerting/).
 {{</info>}}